How-To

 With the new eye selected, set three keyframes on the timeline.

-Select the second keyframe and adjust the size of the eye to make it half-closed.
+Select the second keyframe and adjust the eye size to make it half-closed.

 So, we’ve got three keyframes with the eye open, half-closed, and open again.